 All of the makings of an almond joy candy bar are found in these Almond Joy Granola Bars, just without the added fat, preservatives, and loads of sugar!

 *Recipe and text from 01/09/13.
 Images updated 04/26/17.

 You know how sometimes you want something that tastes really unhealthy but isn’t unhealthy for you?
 Let me rephrase that. . .you know how a lot of times you want something really unhealthy but you know you shouldn’t? 😉

 Well, I really like dark chocolate and coconut and recently I couldn’t get the Almond Joy combination out of my head, but I didn’t want the candy bar.
 Even if I did, we don’t keep candy in the house very often, and we rarely buy it except maybe around the holidays.

 My solution?
 Well, make something healthy that tastes like an Almond Joy, of course! 🙂 These granola bars are just that.
 All of the rich flavor of dark chocolate, coconut, and almonds without all of the added sugars, fats, and preservatives that are found in the candy bar.

 Plus, there’s a little added oat bran and flaxseed thrown in for good measure. 😉 There is an option to add a bit of brown sugar to make the granola a bit richer, but feel free to just add a bit more honey in place of the brown sugar if you want to leave it out.

 So the next time you want a candy bar, try these granola bars instead!
 They are well worth the little extra prep work of toasting the almonds and coconut.
+The toasted flavor adds so much to the overall flavor combination.
 If you really can’t wait, I suppose you could skip that step, but you’d be missing out!